LIMITLESS, A FILM SERIES

 LIMITLESS Film Collection: July 2nd - July 30th

-July 2, 6-8pm (@SFMOMA) LAST ANGEL OF HISTORY (John Akomfrah, 45 minutes, 1996), followed by a virtual conversation with filmmaker John Akomfrah and Key Jo Lee, MOAD’s Chief of Curatorial Affairs & Public Programs.
+July 2, 6-8pm (@SFMOMA) LAST ANGEL OF HISTORY (John Akomfrah, 45 minutes, 1996), plus the short film AFRONAUTS (Nuotama Bodomo, 14 minutes, 2014).
+A pre-recorded conversation with filmmaker John Akomfrah and Key Jo Lee, MOAD’s Chief of Curatorial Affairs & Public Programs will follow, and we will conclude with a live discussion between Lee and LIMITLESS curator Cornelius Moore.

 July 9, 6-9pm (@MoAD) EXECUTIVE ORDER (Lázaro Ramos, 101 minutes, 2020.
 In Portuguese with English subtitles), followed by a post screening discussion with LIMITLESS curator Cornelius Moore and UC Berkeley Professor Tianna Paschel.